exyte/FloatingButton/README.md

 `delays` - delay for each submenu button's animation start
     - you can pass array of delays - one for each element
-    - or you can pass `delayDelta` - then this same delay will be used for each element `wholeMenuSize` - pass CGSize binding to get updates of menu's size.
+    - or you can pass `delayDelta` - then this same delay will be used for each element `mainZStackAlignment` - main button and submenu buttons are contained in one ZStack (not an overlay so the menu has a correct size), you can change this ZStack's alignment with this parameter
+`wholeMenuSize` - pass CGSize binding to get updates of menu's size.
 Menu's size includes main button frame and all of elements' frames
 `menuButtonsSize` - pass CGSize binding to get updates of combined menu elements' size